NOT JUST ANOTHER FOUR LETTER WORD

 There are many species of mold, but they can be categorized into what we like to call ordinary mold and extraordinary mold.
 The latter can pose a significant health threat to people in addition to harming the structural integrity of a building.

 Building occupants will often first notice congestion, headaches, and other signs of illness when exposed to mold.
-The building will start to show signs of infestation usually around air ducts.
+The building will start to show signs of growth, usually around air ducts.
 Many think cleaning, or in some cases, repainting the surfaces will solve the problem.
 While that might be a temporary fix, the real culprit is moisture intrusion.
 Fact: Mold cannot grow without excess moisture.

 IS MOISTURE A POLLUTANT?